 - Sauces: I use chocolate and dulce de leche.
 If you haven't tried these two flavors together, you're in for a treat of the best kind.

 - Resting: I find that most chocolate recipes are better the next day.
-So, if you can, let these rest in the fridge or at room temperature for 24hs.
+So, if you can, let these rest in the fridge or at room temperature for a day.

-- Flavorings: besides the vanilla and almond that are used in the recipe, you can add some orange zest, a tablespoon of orange liquor or whisky, a pinch of ground cinnamon, or coffee powder or extract.
+- Flavorings: in addition to the vanilla and almond used, you can add some orange zest, a tablespoon of orange liquor or whisky, a pinch of ground cinnamon, or coffee powder or extract.

 Serving brownies

-- Plain: like most chocolate recipes that are fudgy and intense, a small piece goes a long way.
-I like them cold enough but not straight from the refrigerator because I think the cold somewhat numbs the flavor.
+- Plain: like most fudgy and intense chocolate recipes, a small piece goes a long way.
+I like them cold enough, but not straight from the refrigerator because I think the cold somewhat numbs the flavor.

-- Plated dessert: put a square on a plate and top it with a scoop of ice cream (vanilla, dulce de leche, chocolate, even raspberry) or some whipped cream, and then pour some chocolate sauce if you're going all the way.
+- Plated dessert: put a square on a plate and top it with a scoop of ice cream (vanilla, dulce de leche, chocolate, even raspberry) or some whipped cream, and then drizzle some chocolate or hot fudge sauce if you're going all the way.
 This is great when you have one batch of brownies and many mouths to feed.

-- Over-the-top brownies: do like I did in these images and add chocolate ganache first, then dulce de leche and finally some chopped walnuts.
+- For over-the-top brownies, do as I did in these images and add chocolate ganache first, then dulce de leche, and finally some chopped walnuts or other nuts.
 They will be messy to eat with your hand, but then you have the bonus of licking them.

 Related recipes you might like: